Sammaye/yii-audittrail/README.md

 The names put into the `allowed` and `ignored` parameters of the behaviour represent field names.

 As you will notice I allow the `ns_purchase_description` field but also ignore it.
 When you use the fields in this way `ignored` will replace the `allowed` and this field will be omitted.

+## Other Additions

+- The behaviour will not log where old AND new attributes are null on update
+- The behaviour will not log where new attributes are null on create

+Both of these are designed to save DB space.